Comparative World Mythology$90

 Recommended Ages: 10-16

-Start Date: July 2.
+Start Date: October 1.
 Class runs for 6 weeks.
-DEADLINE EXTENSION FOR BUSY SUMMER SCHEDULES!!
-Students have FOUR weeks after the last class is posted to complete the course!!
+Students have 2 extra weeks to complete the class after the last lesson plan is posted.
 No live classes- do the lesson plans on YOUR schedule.

 Space Available: 10% full